ramonamorea/com.hevada.eclipse.pti.tool.codesniffer/README.md

 Thanks for great tools from [PHPsrc](https://github.com/PHPsrc).

 Sadly, it hasn't been updated for years.
-I have these great tools in my daily work, so I've decided to try tailoring.
+I have to use these great tools in my daily work, so I've decided to try tailoring.

 ## Installation